icsanabriar/hackerrank-java/README.md

     open target/site/jacoco/index.html
 ```

-## List Dependencies with Licences
+# List Dependency Licenses

+To generate list of dependency licenses on terminal:

-1. Verify the version of your JDK - 1.8.x or higher.
+1. Verify the version of your JDK - 14.x or higher.
 2. Verify the version of Maven - 3.6.x or higher.
 3. Download the source code from repository.
 4. Open a terminal.